EliseFitz15/poro-playground/README.md

   - download from the [documentation.](http://api.jquery.com/)
   - include link from [Google Hosted Libraries](https://developers.google.com/speed/libraries/)

+## Manipulating the DOM

+This is the app we will be manipulating: https://poro-playground.herokuapp.com

-## Note on Syntax
+### Note on Syntax
 The `$` is the same as including `jQuery` before the selector.
 For example, `$('h2')` is the same as `jQuery('h2')` the `$` here denotes the library. jQuery being among the most popular libraries it's safe to include the dollar sign in all referees.
 But be aware that other libraries may also use the `$` which could through you errors down the road or a namespace collision, at which point you should refer to the jQuery [documentation on this topic](http://learn.jquery.com/using-jquery-core/avoid-conflicts-other-libraries/).

-## Manipulating the DOM

-### First grab the jQuery object
+## First grab the jQuery object
 There are a number of ways to "grab" selectors from the DOM:
   - By id `$("#poro-land");`
-  - By class `$(".poro-land");`
+  - By class `$(".poro-panel");`
   - By element `$("h1");`
   - Combo `$("#poro-panel img");`